cyclic-software/www/content/posts/take-your-file-system-to-the-cloud.md

 ### S3fs in Production

-Your application is already on Cyclic, but if you push an update you should notice those `EROFS` errors have disappeared.
+Your application is already on Cyclic, so when you push an update you should notice those `EROFS` errors have disappeared.

 In the example of this (very) [simple sample application](https://github.com/rachelschipull/s3fs-okay), when you visit the root route, it writes the date to a file when it is called, as well as prints “Hello World!” to the DOM.